ecarlson88/Q-SYS-IFTTT-Webhook-Plugin/README.md

 ### License:
 MIT
 ### Support:
-THIS IS AN EALRY RELEASE!There is most likely bugs and not all features are supported at this time.
+THIS IS AN EALRY RELEASE!
+There are most likely bugs and not all webhook features are supported at this time.
 If you find any issues please reach out, but also please test thoroughly  before using in any production environments